 Now draw up Faustus like a foggy mist

-Into the entrails of yon labouring clouds,
+Into the entrails of yon laboring clouds,

-So that my soul may but ascend to Heaven.
+So that my soul may but ascend to heaven.